nervosnetwork/docs.nervos.org/website/docs/essays/faq.md

 ## How do you estimate the timestamp in CKB?

-In CKB, based on the deterministic state of the chain,there is no way to know which block a transaction will be packaged into, and there is no way to get an accurate time,so we can estimate the timestamp like this:
+In CKB, based on the deterministic state of the chain, there is no way to know which block a transaction will be packaged into, and there is no way to get an accurate time, so we can estimate the timestamp like this:

 ```
-median of previous 37 block timpstamp < timestamp <= local_time + 15s
+median of previous 37 block timestamp < timestamp <= local_time + 15s
 ```

 ---